Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-p12.md

 Next, we will be requested to enter in the passphrase for our **p12** file.
 Again, you should write this down in a [secure place](/validate/resources/nodectl-notes).

 This is the most important passphrase you will save.
-In your [notes](/validate/resources/nodectl-notes), state that this is the passphrase that nodectl will use to join the cluster, sign validation proofs, and access the hot wallet associated with the Node.
+In your [notes](/validate/resources/nodectl-notes), state that this is the passphrase that nodectl will use to join the cluster, sign validation proofs, and access the hot wallet associated with the node.

 <MacWindow>
 We need to create passphrase for our p12 file.<br />